 Cost Basis Of Airdrops & Forks

 The cost basis of a hard fork or airdrop is zero since you're not paying anything to acquire the new cryptocurrency.
 When you sell the asset, you must pay tax on the entire amount.

 Hard forks and airdrops also create an immediate tax obligation for the current tax year.
 In other words, you owe tax on the cost basis (or fair market value at the time of acquisition) of the new crypto in the current tax year.
 The only requirement is that you have technical control over the asset.

 The good news is that there has been a lot of pushback among lawmakers for better solutions.
 After all, many crypto holders don't have an option when it comes to being on the receiving end of a hard fork or airdrop and they may not realize any cash gains if they don't sell it.

-Multiple Wallets & Exchanges
+How to Determine Cost Basis Across Multiple Wallets & Crypto Exchanges

 Many exchanges prepare cost basis reports where possible, but they don't know how you originally acquired cryptocurrencies that you've imported into your account.
 If you use multiple wallets or exchanges, you cannot rely on exchanges to accurately report your cost basis figures.

 Exchange cost basis calculations don't work if you've:

 - Bought or sold digital assets from elsewhere.

 - Sent or received digital assets from elsewhere.